lizmat/raku-all-modules/nkh/P6-Data-Dump-Tree/README.md

   * can display parts of the data structure Horizontally ( :flat() )

+  * supports NativeCall data types and representations (see int32 example)

   * can be used to "visit" a data structure and call callbacks you define

   * install Term::ANSIColor and get colored output (highly recommended)